AritraDas05/Quizzler/README.md

 # Quizzler
 An Interactive Multiplayer Quiz Application

-To run the application, first do pip install requests and then do python main.py
+To run the application:
+1. First do pip install requests
+2. And then run using python main.py